How to Convert SharePoint Online Site to Microsoft Teams?

 When you create a new modern SPO site with Office 365 Group, You’ll see the Microsoft Teams prompt on the site home page.

-1. Navigate to the home page of the existing SharePoint Online team site >> Click on Create a team from the Microsoft Teams prompt in the bottom-left corner of the screen to add teams to the SharePoint site.
+1. Navigate to the home page of the existing SharePoint Online team site >> Click on Create a team from the “Add real-time chat” Microsoft Teams prompt in the bottom-left corner of the screen to add teams to the SharePoint site.

 create team from SharePoint Online site

 2. It spins the wheel with a “Creating Team” message for a while, and you’ll get a “Success!
 Click here to go to your Team” message Once your team is created.
 Clicking on it will take you to the Microsoft Teams app, and you can start collaborating with your new associated team.
-Also, it adds the “Teams” menu to SharePoint left navigation.
+Also, it adds the “Teams” menu to SharePoint site navigation.

 microsoft teams and sharepoint online integration